groupdocs-assembly/GroupDocs.Assembly-for-.NET/README.md

-# GroupDocs.Assembly for .NET
+# .NET Document Automation & Reporting API

-This package contains [Examples](https://github.com/groupdocsassembly/GroupDocs_Assembly_NET/tree/master/Examples), [Plugins](https://github.com/groupdocsassembly/GroupDocs_Assembly_NET/tree/master/Plugins) and [Showcases](https://github.com/groupdocsassembly/GroupDocs_Assembly_NET/tree/master/Showcases) for [GroupDocs.Assembly for .NET](https://products.groupdocs.com/assembly/net) that will help you in understanding the API's working and writing your own applications.

-GroupDocs.Assembly for .NET is a .NET API engine designed to generate documents based on templates.
-In essence, the engine accepts a template document and some data, assembles data with the template document as per syntax defined by the template document and then, generates the output document in the same format as of the template document format.
+An on-premise [Document Automation Engine](https://products.groupdocs.com/assembly/net) that accepts a template document and some data to assemble documents as per syntax defined by the template.
+Data can be fetched from various sources including CSV, XML, OData, JSON, .NET Objects & more.

 <p align="center">